DEFEDGE/MTD-manager-console/Bank_setup.md

    ```

 2. Use of the `VM BROWSER` and nodes are named differently than `master`, `worker1` and `worker2`:
-   enter the `/etc/hosts` file and add the machine name on the same row where kubekey hosts are specified
+   enter the `/etc/hosts` file of your master machine and add the machine name on the same row where kubekey hosts are specified
    changing from this
    ```yaml
    # kubekey hosts BEGIN